 Professor Susan Fitzmaurice

-Vice-President and Head of Faculty Arts and Humanities
+Vice-President and Head of the Faculty of Arts and Humanities.

 Professor Fitzmaurice has been at the University since 2006 and has been in the role of Vice-President and Head of the Faculty of Arts and Humanities since 2019, after a two-year stint as interim FVP.
 Susan holds a Chair of English Language in the School of English and was previously Head of the School.

 Susan is a member of the University’s Executive Board and of the Finance Committee.
 She Chairs the UEB Sexual Violence and Harassment Steering Group and the Mental Health Strategy Group.
 As Chair of the Religion, Belief and No Belief Delivery Group and the Race Equality Steering Group, she is a member of the University Council Equality, Diversity and Inclusion Committee.
 With Professor Amaka Offiah, she is leading the preparation of the University's submission to the Race Equality Charter in 2024.